 An important question is which conditions and context factors influence the mechanisms and dynamics of “postfactual” news and defamation campaigns.
 What are the differences between the rhetoric of right and left groups, populist and traditional parties in digital media and networks?
 How does user-driven communication differ from algorithm-based campaigns (e.g. opinion bots)?

-Two questions are at the centre of attention:
+Two questions were at the centre of attention:

-Scientific Managing Director (FU), Member of the Board & Principal Investigator
+Prof. Dr. Christoph Neuberger, Scientific Managing Director (FU), Principal Investigator